What is CMMC Compliance? (With Requirements Audit Checklist)

 Internal assessors should follow the NIST 800-30 publication “Guide for Conducting Risk Assessments” practices using the examine, inspect, and test methodology for each control.

-Creating a security assessment report when completed should look something similar to this example.
-[Post a example SAR on a landing page to pull from].
 During your assessment phase, to optimize time you should be working with your IT and engineering teams to describe weaknesses and failures along with documenting the remediation(s) in the form of a Plan of Action & Milestone (POA&M).

 Remediation at this phase should be fairly straightforward as you have described what the gap is and how you intend to fix it.
 Just as you did for the implementation phase, you will want to put these POA&Ms into logical sprints and assign to appropriate and available resources.